This house once echoed to the works of Beethoven, played by the composer himself.

 In summary – worth a visit if you’re tracing Beethoven’s footsteps across the city and immersing yourself in his life and works.
 Otherwise, it probably won’t feature at the top of your sightseeing list.

 Note that you will need to climb several sets of stairs inside the house to reach the museum.
-(Vienna is very access-oriented, but sometimes you just can’t put lifts in very old buildings.)
+(Vienna is very accessible, but sometimes you just can’t put lifts in very old buildings.)

 The house is just off the main Ring boulevard so quite central.
 Stand on the Ring at the monument to Johann Andreas von Liebenberg and look up and toward the city center – you’ll see it above you.